hackclub/hackclub/meetings/2015-06-19_andrea_max_projects_curriculum.md

 Curriculum doesn't need to be our focus, solidifying knowledge should be

-- 15 minutes of codecademy learning functions instead of building our own custom curriculum.
+- 15 minutes of Codecademy learning functions instead of building our own custom curriculum.
 - Students who understand concepts explain it to students who don't, solidifying their knowledge.